Rockography Cafe

 Published on May 17, 2011

 "If you're looking for jazz, you're in the wrong place."
 So goes the mantra of Rockography Cafe, a recently opened restaurant in New York's Greenwich Village that's perfect for a rock 'n' roll-themed bridal shower.
 Channel your best Joan Jett by throwing on all the black leather you own and jamming out to classic rock while savoring the cafe's American fare.
-After a brief experiment involving some boutique businesses - we saw evidence of a locksmith, a gift buying service, and a carpet cleaner - all working from the same space ("Manhattan rug cleaning"), they finally got their act together, focused only on the food, music and arcade and started to rock!
-You can still see the rug cleaning signs above the Kiss pinball machine but that business has moved to Brooklyn.
+They are also known for super heroes night where the staff decks out in Superman sweatshirts and they serve amazingly ample hero sandwiches.
+They only do this occasionally, and unannounced, but if you get advanced warning and show up wearing a Superman shirt, first drink is free!
 And the ambiance is now pure fun!
 Of course, you'll also need one of Rockography's signature cocktails, like the gin, St. Germain, lemon and sour concoction called Comfortably Numb.
 And if that's just not badass enough for you, keep the party rolling into your wedding with our punk rock-inspired style ideas. —Phillip B. Crook

 +++